getting here and getting around

 Follow Highway 567 to Yaak, Montana's northwestern most town.
 Drop by The Dirty Shame Saloon, one of Montana’s most infamous bars.
 Check out scenic Yaak Falls as it cascades down in a beautiful narrow mountain valley.

 When Highway 567 meets Highway 2 (29 miles from Yaak), ride toward Kootenai Falls, located between Libby and Troy at milepost 21.
 The Kootenai River enters a canyon and flows over Kootenai Falls, one of the largest free-flowing waterfalls in the northwest.
 The falls and surrounding area are considered sacred to the Kootenai Indians whose ancestors inhabited the region.
 A forest trail leads from the highway parking lot down to the swinging bridge and makes a nice, easy hike.
-Interesting tidbit: Kootenai Falls was the setting for the filming of the movie, The River Wild.
+Interesting tidbit: Kootenai Falls was the setting for the filming of the movies The River Wild and The Revenant.

 Take Highway 56 through the Cabinet Mountain Wilderness area and check out Ross Creek Cedar Grove.
 Home to an ancient forest of western red cedars, many of the trees are hundreds of years old and are more than eight feet in diameter.
 An interpretive walking tour, slightly less than one mile in length, explains the area ecology and history.